openvstorage/ovs-documentation/Installation/geoscale.md

 ### Installing the packages
-The below instructions are for Ubuntu.
-For CentOS please check following [instructions](centos.md).
 The latest version of Open vStorage will be installed.
 For instructions to install an older version, please check [here](../olderreleases.md).

 #### Controller nodes
-Execute the next steps in the shell of all Controller nodes:
+The GeoScale cluster is spread across 3 datacenters.
+As a first step setup a controller node in each datacenter by execute the next steps in the shell of the controller nodes:

 -   Add the repo to your sources.
     - Latest  Fargo version